jarrodrumsey/DownloadOrganizerService/README.md

 You do not need any of the other files in this repository.
 Ensure that you have Python 3 installed on your machine as well.

-**Recommendation**: *You should move the script to a directory **other than** the directory that you wish to sort or else it'll end up in a `PY/` folder in the sorted directory after the script finishes.*
+**Recommendation**: *You should move the script to a directory **other than** the directory that you wish to sort or else it'll end up in a `PY/` folder.
+Which isn't bad, but could be annoying.*

 -> see https://www.python.org/about/gettingstarted/ for help with Python.